apache/linkis-website/community/how-to-email.md

 ** \[HELP] Example**
 - For help: https://lists.apache.org/thread/br03lmd3n73lbc6n0lzcmqjbvy960wvf

-## 4. Mail usage of PPMC
+## 4. Mail usage of PMC

 From the determination of a version to the release, it may involve specific common scenarios of using email
 1. The new version needs to organize PMC and developers to discuss, record the minutes of the meeting, determine the function points of this version, the general release time of the plan, and the release manager of this time, etc., and send the meeting minutes private@linkis.apache.org Email list.
 2. For the scope of the feature list of the new version, you need to send a voting email to dev@linkis.apache.org, and 3+ PMCs are required to agree and the yes votes are greater than the negative votes.
 3. For the weekly regular meeting hosted, the meeting invitation reminder email needs to be released before the meeting / the meeting minutes email should be sent to the dev@linkis.apache.org mailbox after the meeting
-4. New committer/ppmc votes need to be sent to private@linkis.apache.org.
-See https://community.apache.org/newcommitter.html for the new committee/ppmc selection process
+4. New committer/PMC votes need to be sent to private@linkis.apache.org.
+See https://community.apache.org/newcommitter.html for the new committee/PMC selection process

 ## 5. How to reply to version release voting emails